-4.1 The University, the Trustees, Directorate and the Human Resources Department are committed to this policy.

-- 4.2 Everyone should be aware of the importance of preventing and eliminating wrongdoing at work.
+- 4.1 The University, Vice-Chancellor's Executive Team (VCET), Student Services, and the Human Resources Department are committed to this policy. - 4.2 Everyone should be aware of the importance of preventing and eliminating wrongdoing at work.
 Individuals should be watchful for illegal or unethical conduct and report anything of that nature that they become aware of. - 4.3 Any matter raised under this procedure will be investigated thoroughly, promptly and confidentially, and the outcome of the investigation reported back to the worker who raised the issue. - 4.4 No individual will be treated less favourably or should be victimised for raising a matter under this procedure.
 This means that the continued employment and opportunities for future promotion or training of the worker will not be prejudiced because he/she has raised a legitimate concern. - 4.5 Less favourable treatment of an individual for raising a qualifying disclosure will be a disciplinary offence.
 If an individual who raises a disclosure feels they have suffered detriment because of doing so, they have recourse to the University's grievance policy. - 4.6 If any impropriety is discovered as a result of any investigation under this procedure the organisation's disciplinary procedure will be used, in addition to any appropriate external measures. - 4.7 Maliciously making a false allegation is a disciplinary offence. - 4.8 An instruction to cover up wrongdoing is itself a disciplinary offence.
 If told not to raise or pursue any concern, even by a person in authority such as a manager, workers should not agree to remain silent.
-They should report the matter to their line manager, or if that is not deemed appropriate, a member of Directorate (matters regarding financial irregularities this may be best directed to the Finance Director), or ultimately the Vice-Chancellor & CEO where members of Directorate may be involved in the wrongdoing. - 4.9 This procedure is for disclosures about matters other than a breach of an employee's own contract of employment.
-If an employee is concerned that his/her own contract has been, or is likely to be, broken, he/she should use the organisation's grievance procedure. - 4.10 This policy cannot be used by individuals to challenge financial and business decisions properly taken by the University or seek reconsideration of any matter already addressed under other internal procedures for example complaints, disciplinary and grievance procedures.
+They should report the matter to their line manager/tutor, or if that is not deemed appropriate, a member of the Vice-Chancellor's Executive Team (matters regarding financial irregularities this may be best directed to the Finance Director), or ultimately the CEO & Vice-Chancellor where members of VCET may be involved in the wrongdoing. - 4.9 For employees, this procedure is normally for disclosures about matters other than a breach of an employee's own contract of employment.
+If an employee is concerned that their own contract has been, or is likely to be, broken, they should use the organisation's grievance procedure. - 4.10 This policy cannot be used by individuals to challenge financial and business decisions properly taken by the University or seek reconsideration of any matter already addressed under other internal procedures for example complaints, disciplinary and grievance procedures.